miguelgrinberg/Flask-SocketIO/docs/index.rst

     def handle_my_custom_event(json):
         emit('my response', ('foo', 'bar', json), namespace='/chat')

-SocketIO supports acknowledgement callbacks that confirm that a message was received by the client::
+SocketIO supports acknowledgment callbacks that confirm that a message was received by the client::

     def ack():